Remote Desktop: Flexibility and Productivity

 In most case remote desktop access is only protected by a password.
 Remote employees using unsecured public WiFi targets for hackers looking for usernames and passwords.
 Employee password sharing can help bad actors gain access, too.
 Once they're in, they can do even more damage.

 In order to fully secure a remote desktop, a VPN is the best option.
 With a VPN like Access Server, you have secure access to the network, and then the VPN server has least a privilege access policy setup that would limit an employee to using a remote desktop to connect only to his or her computer's IP address.
 Employees wouldn’t be able to tap into their cubicle-mates desktop, and hackers won’t be able to get their hands on your sensitive business data.

 Remote Desktop Connection Over a VPN

-Group access controls were set up in the Access Server corresponding to the Active Directory Groups so that the employees had access to the same services as they would if they were at the office.
+Group access controls corresponding to the Active Directory Groups is set up in the Access Server.
+This gives remote desktop users access to the same services they would have at the office.